-Gear shaping is done on a special type of machine called as gear shaper.
+Gear shaping is done on a special type of machine called a gear shaper.

-In gear shaping, a pinion type cutter is used.
+A pinion-type cutter is used in gear shaping.
 The cutter teeth are ground with a top rake and clearance.
 The cutter is mounted on a vertical spindle.
-The axes of a cutter and blank are parallel.
-The cutter and the blank are made to rotate together as two gears which are in mesh.
+The axes of a cutter and a blank are parallel.
+The cutter and the blank are made to rotate together as two gears that are in mesh.
 The apparent speeds of the cutter and the blank are the same.
-The cutter reciprocates in vertical direction along the width of the blank.
+The cutter reciprocates in the vertical direction along the width of the blank.

 The pinion cutter is fed radially into the gear blank to give the depth of cut.
 The cutter and blank slowly rotate together till all the teeth are generated on the blank.
 During each return stroke of the cutter, the blank is withdrawn.
 This is done to prevent rubbing of the cutting edges and damage to gear teeth being cut.